 Research shows that college-bound students benefit enormously by taking a break between high school and college and that time out from academics helps students to be more motivated once they get to college.
 Some colleges are now offering their own gap or “bridge” year programs to encourage students to get life experience before living on campus.
 Even Malia Obama, the President’s daughter, is taking a gap year before she starts Harvard in the fall of 2017.

 Gap programs, like the ones in this guide, can help you see the world beyond your doorstep, meet people who are different from your family and usual friends, and learn to be responsible for yourself in a way that prepares you for life beyond high school.

-You could learn a language and experience a new culture through programs like the EF Gap Year Program; perform community service abroad through Cross-Cultural Solutions or Raleigh International; work on academic skills at SOAR; intern in Washington, D.C., with American University or sail to Cuba with Ocean Passages.
+You could learn a language and experience a new culture through programs like the EF Gap Year Program; perform community service abroad through Cross-Cultural Solutions or Raleigh International; work on academic skills at SOAR; or intern in Washington, D.C., with American University.
 You’ll find those programs and more in our 2017 guide.

 Gap programs don’t have to be exotic or expensive.
 We have advice on how to afford the gap program of your dreams, how to plan a gap year or semester and even how to look after yourself in a faraway country.
 Feeling overwhelmed?
 Consult one of the many gap advisors listed on TeenLife.com who can help you plan the year that best fits your interests and budget.

 If you want to learn more about exciting experienced-based programs, visit TeenLife.com and join our community.
 And we’d love to hear about you!
 Email me and tell me what you discover during your gap year.